 The most important issue concerning gynecomastia is the lingering psychological scars from having to cope with it for many years.
 The stigma of having prominent breasts can lead to antisocial behavior, anxiety, self-hate, poor self-esteem, poor body image, and problems with interpersonal relationships.
 It’s real and I hear about it every day.

-Most of the men who visit the Austin Gynecomastia Center are from out of town.
-Yet another AGC innovation is our Virtual Consultation From Home.
+Most of the men who visit the Austin Gynecomastia Center for gynecomastia surgery are from out of town.
+Yet another AGC innovation is our Online Consultation.
 This allows you to show me what you have with pictures and tell me a bit about yourself and your medical history, all at no cost to you and in the privacy of your own home.
 Then, I will get back to you with my recommendation and an estimated fee for your procedure.

-My Email Consultation is the ultimate in letting me review your case without a need to travel to Austin beforehand.
+My Online Consultation is the ultimate in letting me review your case without a need to travel to Austin beforehand.
 Upload images of your areas of concern and I can evaluate your situation and make recommendations.
 It’s private, secure and free.
-I have been using Email for consultations for over two years now, and my patients absolutely love it.

-Surgical removal of gynecomastia at the AGC is straightforward and has helped thousands from all over the world.
+Gynecomastia surgery at the AGC is straightforward and has helped thousands from all over the world.
 Most cases take about an hour or so and the majority of them require anesthesia.
-Patients arrive the evening before their day of procedure and leave the day after their procedure.
+Austin gynecomastia surgery patients arrive the evening before their day of procedure and leave the day after their procedure.
 Follow up is by phone, email and Skype.
 In this manner, we have successfully treated hundreds of men from all over the world.

-If you decide to start your journey with the AGC after your free consultation, it’s a simple trip to the great city of Austin, Texas and a brief stay for your procedure.
+If you decide to start your gynecomastia surgery journey with the AGC after your online consultation, it’s a simple trip to the great city of Austin, Texas and a brief stay for your procedure.
 Before you know it, you will be at home, back to your new life — a life without gynecomastia!
-There is no better place than the AGC to rid yourself of gynecomastia once and for all.
 You know you want it done, and you want it done right the first time.

-The Austin Gynecomastia Center has been so successful because I am well versed in both the experiences of my patients and the art of gynecomastia surgery.
+The AGC has been so successful because I am well versed in both the experiences of my patients and the art of gynecomastia surgery.
 Quite simply, we take great care of you.
-My staff of professionals all understand the unique nature of gynecomastia and they know how to make you feel comfortable and at home.
+My staff of professionals all understand the unique nature of the condition and they know how to make you feel comfortable and at home.
 You will know that you are in great hands.